 Companion planting can be defined as the close planting of different species based on their ability to enhance one another's growth or offer some form of pest protection or other advantages.
 Sometimes this is a matter of choosing plants with different growth habits that don't compete with one another or those that have different nutrient needs that make efficient use of soil.
 Strategic companion planting is especially important in small gardens or wherever careful space planning is needed.

-For peas, the best companion plants are the ones that share their care requirements, as well as help them grow better and/or use your gardening space more efficiently.
+For peas, the best companion plants are the ones that share their care requirements, as well as help them grow better and use your gardening space more efficiently.
 Harvest time does not need to be the same.
-Plants in the allium family (onions, leeks,etc.) are not good partners for peas because they have a tendency to stunt the growth of peas.
+Plants in the allium family (onions, leeks,etc.) are not good partners for peas because they tend to stunt the growth of peas.

 Best Companion Plants for Peas